dereneaton/ipyrad/docs/pedicularis_cli.rst

 step1 has a different functionality.
 Instead of demultiplexing the data it simply counts the number of reads for each sample and parses the file names to extract names for the Samples.
-For example, the file 29154_superba.fastq.gz will be assigned to a sample named "29154_superba".
+For example, the file 29154_superba.fastq.gz will be assigned to a Sample named "29154_superba".
 Here we run step1 (-s 1) and ask ipyrad to print the results when it is finished (-r).

 .. code:: bash